 Réseau Technoscience’s mission over the past 50 years has been to boost Quebec youth’s interest in science and technology.
 This year, Ubisoft joined this regional organization to introduce nearly 1,200 students to the Python programming language using digital kits available in libraries and youth centres.

 Academos puts young people aged 14 to 30 in contact with the workplace and guides them as they make their professional dreams a reality, making our society more educated, qualified, and prosperous.
-About twenty Ubisoft employees act as cybermentors on the Academos online platform to answer student questions and steer them toward the job of their dreams.
+About seventy Ubisoft employees act as cybermentors on the Academos online platform to answer student questions and steer them toward the job of their dreams.